 The Board has delegated primary responsibility for the development of certain governance practices and mechanisms to the Corporate Governance and Nominating Committee.
-The Corporate Governance and Nominating Committee's charter provides that the responsibilities of such committee include: (i) establishing and reviewing member characteristics for the Board; (ii) evaluating, identifying and recommending nominees to the Board; (iii) monitoring and reviewing the education and development of members of the Board; (iv) recommending directors to serve as committee members and chairs; (v) reviewing and developing corporate governance guidelines, policies and procedures for the Board; (vi) establishing and implementing evaluation processes for the Board, committees and chairs; (vii) establishing procedures for the engagement of independent counsel by a director; (viii) reviewing disclosure by the Corporation of matters within the committee's mandate; and (ix) reviewing and evaluating the efficacy of the committee's charter.
+The Corporate Governance and Nominating Committee's charter provides that the responsibilities of such committee include: (i) establishing and reviewing member characteristics for the Board; (ii) evaluating, identifying and recommending nominees to the Board; (iii) monitoring and reviewing the education and development of members of the Board; (iv) recommending directors to serve as committee members and chairs; (v) reviewing and developing corporate governance guidelines, policies and procedures for the Board; (vi) establishing procedures for the engagement of independent counsel by a director; (viii) reviewing disclosure by the Corporation of matters within the committee's mandate; and (ix) reviewing and evaluating the efficacy of the committee's charter.